Did Nicki Minaj Just React To Taylor Swift's New Song?

 Swift then assumed Minaj's tweet was a personal dig at her nomination, tweeting, "I've done nothing but love & support you.
 It's unlike you to pit women against each other.
 Maybe one of the men took your slot."
 Swift proceeded to tweet an invite for Minaj to join her onstage, tweeting that the rapper is "invited to any stage I'm ever on."

-"Nothing I said had to do with Taylor," Minaj later tweeted, criticising "white media and their tactics" for coverage of the tweets.
+"Nothing I said had to do with Taylor," Minaj later tweeted, criticizing "white media and their tactics" for coverage of the tweets.

 Swift eventually tweeted an apology, writing, "I thought I was being called out.
 I missed the point, I misunderstood, then misspoke.
 I'm sorry, Nicki."
 Minaj thanked her on Twitter, adding three heart emoji.